dustinpfister/blog_posts/_posts/linux-raspberry-pi-os-nodejs-setup.md

 ### The .bashrc file

-There should be a .bashrc file, if not I will want to create one and have this in it.
+There should be a .bashrc file, if not I will want to create one and do something that will test for the presence of a bash\_aliases file and if it is there call it.

 ```
 # Alias definitions.